mitchelldehaven/bevers/README.md

 |Ours | 58.1  | **73.2**|

 ## Todos
-- [ ] Release models (still figuring out best way for this, may just use HuggingFace model hub)
+- [x] Release models - Done via Docker image (03/05/23)
 - [ ] Finish cleaning up code (started on this but didn't finish)
 - [x] Update demo - Done (03/02/23)
 - [ ] Some of the code was simply copied from the evaluation repos for ease of use.
 Properly document source of code that is not mine.

 ## Potential Todos
 - [ ] Improve retrieval for SciFact utilizing neural re-rankers like most other systems do.
-- [ ] Release easy to use predictions for sentence selection.
-This helps people who only want to focus on the claim classification portion of task.
+- [x] Release easy to use predictions for sentence selection.
+This helps people who only want to focus on the claim classification portion of task. - Done via Docker image (03/05/23)

 ## Regression Tests
 In my initial code clean up I changed a decent amount of code and prior to release I wanted to make sure the results were replicable, so I ran regression tests for FEVER and SciFact.